xenharmonic-devs/sonic-weave/documentation/interchange.md

 # SonicWeave Interchange
-This documentation describes the .swi interchange format for transferring microtonal scales between programs
+This document describes the `.swi` interchange format for transferring microtonal scales between programs.

 # Table of Contents
 1. [Comments](#comments)